 Altitude sickness is also known as acute mountain sickness.
-It happens when you travel up to a high altitude - above 3,000m - without giving your body time to acclimatise to the surroundings.
+It happens when you travel up to a high altitude - above 2,500m - without giving your body time to acclimatise to the surroundings.
 It happens because the air pressure decreases the further you are from the sea level, meaning less oxygen is getting to your heart and lungs.
 Acute mountain sickness feels similar to a hangover.

 The symptoms of altitude sickness may feel similar to a hangover.
 They include:

-Acute mountain sickness is the least serious type of altitude sickness and is caused by going too high too fast without giving your body a chance to adjust.
+Acute mountain sickness is the least severe type of altitude sickness and is caused by going too high too fast without giving your body a chance to adjust.
 The symptoms resemble a mild hangover and include:

-High altitude cerebral oedema is a more serious type of altitude sickness which occurs when acute mountain sickness accelerates.
+High altitude cerebral oedema is a more severe type of altitude sickness which occurs when acute mountain sickness accelerates.
 It causes swelling in the brain and statistically affects 1% of people travelling to high altitudes.
 The symptoms include:

 HACE can become fatal in a matter of hours.
-If any of these signs occur, descend from the high altitude immediately and seek help.
+If any of these signs occur, descend from the high altitude immediately and seek medical help.

 High altitude pulmonary oedema is the third type of altitude sickness.
-This happens due to fluid gathering in the lungs and poses a serious risk of death.
+This happens due to fluid gathering in the lungs and poses a severe risk of death.
 Symptoms can come on quickly and include:

 Of all the types of altitude sickness, HAPE is the most likely to be fatal.
-If any symptoms occur then descent must happen immediately as this is a medical emergency.
+If any symptoms occur, then descent must happen immediately as this is a medical emergency.

 Acetazolamide can help to both prevent and treat altitude sickness.
 If you experience symptoms or feel unwell, the most important thing to do is rest and descend if you do not improve.
 The medication can help if you are unable to descend quickly.

-If you are on any medications then seek advice from a doctor before travelling to high altitudes.
+If you are on any medications, then seek advice from a doctor before travelling to high altitudes.